biocore/mmvec/README.md

 	--i-metabolites ms.qza \
 	--output-dir results
 ```
+In the results, there are two files, namely `results/conditional_biplot.qza` and `results/conditionals.qza`.
+The conditional biplot is a biplot representation the
+conditional probability matrix so that you can visualize these microbe-metabolite interactions in an exploratory manner.
+This can be directly visualized in
+Emperor as shown below.
+We also have the estimated conditional probability matrix given in `results/conditionals.qza`,
+which an be unzip to yield a tab-delimited table via `unzip results/conditionals`.
+Each row can be ranked,
+so the top most occurring metabolites for a given microbe can be obtained by identifying the highest co-occurrence probabilities for each microbe.

 It is worth your time to investigate the logs (labeled under `logdir**`) that are deposited using Tensorboard.
 The actual logfiles within this directory are labeled `events.out.tfevents.*` : more discussion on this later.